Kadaram Kondan Twitter Review: Here’s What The Audiences Feel About The Vikram Movie!

 Mass And Class

-It seems like Kadaraam Kondan has a right mix of both mass and class elements in it, which are the necessities for a good action thriller.
+It seems like Kadaram Kondan has a right mix of both mass and class elements in it, which are the necessities for a good action thriller.

 |